yusufaly/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 Course Launching Activities
 ##############################

-As the start date for your course approaches, you need to verify that your course is ready and that you are prepared to help your students get started.
-A checklist of the activities that you want to complete, including some or all of these suggestions, can help.
+As the start date for your course approaches, a checklist can help you make sure that your course, and your students, are ready.
+Suggestions for activities to complete before your course starts follow.

+Verify Course Settings

 * Verify the course start date and time in Studio.
 See :ref:`Set Important Dates for Your Course`.
+* Verify the grading policy
+* Set a grace period

+Welcome Students

 * Compose a welcome message and add it to the Course Info page.
 See :ref:`Add a Course Update`.
-* Define and share an email address for the course staff and instructors to use for communicating operational issues.
+* Verify that a syllabus and other references are available on the Course Handouts Page.
 * Prepare and send a welcome email message to currently enrolled students one week or more before the course start date.
 See :ref:`Send_Bulk_Email`.
-.. * Open forum before course launch (optional)
+* Start an "Introduce Yourself" thread in a discussion.
+For MOOCs, start multiple threads to distribute student responses.
+For example, "Introduce Yourself: Europe", "Introduce Yourself: North America", etc.
 * Prepare and send a launch email message to currently enrolled students on the course start date.

+Review Content for the First Week

+* Verify that all units are present and published
+* Check the due dates for all assignments
+* Verify that videos, transcripts, and download links are in place.

+Prepare Staff

+* Review
+* Verify that all team  members know how to record their work, report issues, and collaborate on tasks.
+* Define communication methods for the course staff and instructors, such as a course-specific email address.

 *************************
 Bulk Email